NathanHinthorne/Bug-Hunt/README.md

-# My Java App

-This is a simple Java application that uses Maven for dependency management and build automation.
+# Butterfly Game

+This is a simple multiplayer game where players collect bug cards with various point values.
+The player with the most points at the end of the game wins.

 ## Project Structure